 Okay, that last statement was completely unnecessarily added by Kathryn.
 I would like to note that NOW I have plenty of time to work in the fields, because our cooler works perfectly EVERY SINGLE DAY!

 So that's the end of our story!
-From our veggie farm, we've sold almost 10,000 of these since 2006 to all corners of the world!
+From our veggie farm, we've sold over 25,000 of these since 2006 to all corners of the world!
 So COOL! :-)